dubYdub/Nowhere-EN/Script-map4.md

 "NO!!!!!!!!!"

-He fall like a leaf.
+He fall like a lonely leaf.

+Eyes are widely opening,but I can't stop it...

+Clouds seem to tear,and the sunset is bloody.

+Just like a burning fireball,the sun devours him……

+I'm gradually in dark……